Tafara-N/alx-react/0x09-react_redux_connectors_and_providers/README.md

 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
 - File: task_5/dashboard/src/App/App.js

-21. Connect notifications: update the test suites mandatory
+### 21. Connect notifications: update the test suites

 Modify the test suites to pass the tests:

-Update notificationReducer.test.js to support the new attributes and default state Clean up App.test.js for the function you just removed Modify Notifications.js and Notifications.test.js to make sure that every tests pass correctly Add new tests:
+- Update `notificationReducer.test.js` to support the new attributes and default state
+- Clean up `App.test.js` for the function you just removed
+- Modify `Notifications.js` and `Notifications.test.js` to make sure that every tests pass correctly

+Add new tests:

-Add a test in Notifications.test.js to verify that the function fetchNotifications is called when the component is mounted Add a test for setLoadingState, setNotifications, and fetchNotifications to verify that they each create the right actions Add a test for SET_LOADING_STATE to verify that it updates the reducer correctly
+- Add a test in `Notifications.test.js` to verify that the function `fetchNotifications` is called when the component is mounted
+- Add a test for `setLoadingState`, `setNotifications`, and `fetchNotifications` to verify that they each create the right actions
+- Add a test for `SET_LOADING_STATE` to verify that it updates the reducer correctly

 **Tips:**